 Church of Wambo

-Our mission is to unveil the deeper message of Jesus, as revealed not only in the canonical Gospels but also in the ancient wisdom preserved in the Nag Hammadi texts, including the Gospel of Thomas, Gospel of Philip, and others long hidden from the mainstream.
-We believe Christ came not to start a religion, but to awaken the divine spark within each of us—to show the way back to unity with the Father of Light.
+My goal is to unveil the deeper message of Jesus, as revealed not only in the canonical Gospels but also in the ancient wisdom preserved in the Nag Hammadi texts, including the Gospel of Thomas, Gospel of Philip, and others long hidden from the mainstream.
+I believe Christ came not to start a religion, but to awaken the divine spark within each of us, to show the way back to unity with the Father of Light.

-Here, we seek truth beyond dogma.
-We honor the mystery of God not through rigid belief, but through personal transformation, inner exploration, and sacred insight.
-We teach that salvation is not a one-time declaration, but a journey of remembering who we truly are: eternal souls temporarily clothed in matter.
+I seek truth beyond dogma.
+I honor the mystery of God not through rigid belief, but through personal transformation, inner exploration, and sacred insight.
+I believe that salvation is not a one-time declaration, but a journey of remembering who we truly are, eternal souls temporarily clothed in matter.

-We are not bound by denominational lines or historical conflict.
-We are a church for the mystic, the misunderstood, and the spiritually curious—those who long for more than surface answers.
-Together, we follow the narrow path Christ spoke of, trusting that the Kingdom is not found in buildings or doctrines, but within.
+I am not bound by denominational lines or historical conflict.
+I am spiritually curious and wish to follow the narrow path Christ spoke of, trusting that the Kingdom is not found in buildings or doctrines, but within.

 Vice and Immorality

-The church holds a nuanced position on vice and morality, viewing sin not merely as a transgression against divine law, but as an error in judgment.
+I believe in a nuanced position on vice and morality, viewing sin not merely as a transgression against divine law, but as an error in judgment.
 Traditionally, sin encompasses vices such as pride, greed, wrath, envy, lust, gluttony, and sloth.
-While these activities can be part of the human experience, the church emphasizes the potential harm they may pose when left unchecked.
-Errors in judgement are pervasive in contemporary society, often manifesting through acts such as excessive indulgence in sex, gambling, drugs, food, revenge, etc. While these pursuits might not all seem harmful to others, the church warns that those who engage in them can suffer detrimental effects on their well-being and moral integrity.
-By recognizing sins as errors, the church urges individuals to seek a path of virtue, encouraging reflection on the consequences of their choices.
+While these activities can be part of the human experience, I focus on the potential harm they may pose when left unchecked.
+Errors in judgement are pervasive in contemporary society, often manifesting through acts such as excessive indulgence in sex, gambling, drugs, food, revenge, etc. While these pursuits might not all seem harmful to others, we are warned that those who engage in them can suffer detrimental effects on their well-being, moral integrity, and spiritual soul.
+By recognizing sins as errors, I seek a path of virtue, encouraging reflection on the consequences of my choices.

 Salvation